 Project Background

 The NML estate consists of 22 buildings across the Liverpool City Region, the majority of which are located within Liverpool City Centre.
-The estate is broadly split into the 8 public museums and galleries with the remaining buildings containing back of house office, conservation and storage facilities.
+The estate is broadly split into the 6 public venues with the remaining buildings containing back of house office, conservation and storage facilities.

 The range and age of buildings is varied from listed structures to ultra-modern facilities, some have played their part in Liverpool’s past and all have a role to play in its future.